karolsluszniak/angular-computed/README.md

 # angular-computed

-Computed property concept allows to produce more efficient and elegant scope properties.
-With **$computed** you get an easy way to define them using pattern similar to Dependency Injection, well known to all Angular developers.
+Computed properties allow to produce efficient and elegant properties that are a result of some calculation dependent on other properties.
+With **$computed** you get an easy way to define them using pattern similar to Angular's Dependency Injection.
 Here are some advantages:

 - property computation is executed just once after input change
-- property computation is executed just once even if property is used in multipe places
+- property computation is executed just once even if property is used in multiple places
 - property computation can make use of promises (e.g. compute property via API call)
-- views are simplified with `{{ var }}` instead of `{{ computeVar() }}`
+- views are simplified with `{{ prop }}` instead of `{{ computeProp() }}`
 - computed properties are visually separated in controller code
 - definition syntax is consistent with core Angular concepts

-Internally, **$computed** is very simple and mostly based on `$watch` ability of Angular Scope.
+Internally, **$computed** is very simple and mostly based on Angular's `$watch`.
 It's just a tiny, clean pattern implementation.

 ## Usage